octopus-network/octopus-docs/src/maintain/validator-deploy-manually.md

 #### 1. Get the Appchain Node Binary

 You can generate the Appchain node binary by compiling the source code from the Appchain repo.
-Of course, you can also fetch the compiled binary directly from the release page of the Appchain repo.

 To compile the source code to generate a node binary, execute the following command:

 ```bash
 git clone https://github.com/octopus-network/barnacle.git